10ko/tenkocript/README.md

 One of my first "programs", committed almost without modifications (I needed to change few lines to make it compile on MacOs).

-It's an elementary implementation of the [Cesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher), written in "C++".
+It's an elementary implementation of the [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher), written in "C++".

 I love the innocence transparing from the source code, the Italian variable names, the dubious FAQ and instructions.